-The school makes use of specialist staff to support pupils with SEN:
+The school makes use of specialist staff to support pupils with SEND:

-An inclusion specialist HLTA has undertaken extensive speech and language training and screens all YR pupils and works alongside the SENCO and speech therapy service to oversee and deliver provision for pupils with SLCN throughout the school
+An inclusion specialist HLTA has undertaken extensive speech and language training and screens YR pupils and works alongside the SENCO and speech therapy service to oversee and deliver provision for pupils with SLCN throughout the school

 Counselling - the school employs a qualified art therapist to support children with emotional needs.
+A student therapist is also based at the school and her work is supervised by the school therapist.

-A specialist literacy teacher to support the identification and assessment of children with specific literacy difficulties and to help plan appropriate provision to meet their needs.
+A specialist literacy teacher is contracted for one day a week to support the identification and assessment of children with specific literacy difficulties and to help plan and deliver appropriate provision to meet their needs.

 In addition, the school has strong links and works closely with a variety of external services, including health and social services, local authority support services and voluntary organisations.
-The school can draw on their expertise and support to meet the needs of children with SEN and provide support to their families.
-These include:
+The school can draw on their expertise and support to meet the needs of children with SEND and provide support to their families.
+These services include: